EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 **IMPORTANT:**

-If you accidentally press **CTRL+C** and disconnect, you have to restart the compose container.
+You must disconnect and close the manual control service MQTT connection using **CTRL+C**, if you forgot to do so and had closed the terminal without closing the connection, you have to restart the compose container to access it again.
+Otherwise if you run the exec command again, there will be an endless loop of client reconnection of the manual service.

 ## References